aniramas83/AutomationExercise/README.md

 Web automation exercises

 ## Coding details:
-Test is written in .net 4.7.2 using selenium interface with libraries of Specflow, Selenium and so on.
+Test is written in .net 4.7.2 using libraries of Selenium, Specflow and so on.
 Four projects created in this solution to separate business logic with code logic.
+But core projects can be nuget packaged for easier mnaintenance than local projects.

 All the business scenarios are written in BDD format.